Mathemodica/ModelicaPowerSystemBook/Involvement.md

 - solid read-through reviews
 - ...

+The light contributions can be publically conducted by commenting the corresponding chapter(s) on [the project website on ResearchGate](https://www.researchgate.net/project/Book-Modelica-By-Application-Power-Systems)

 View [compensations for contributors](https://github.com/Mathemodica/ModelicaPowerSystemBook/edit/main/Compensation.md)

 ### Main conditions on contributions

-**The contribution has to be in high-quality own-style original text, concise and accurate
+**The contribution has to be in high-quality own-style original text, concise and accurate**

 ### Overleaf.com

+Overleaf.co is an online latex editor Overleaf, which allows collaborative writing.
+The source code is available on this platform and there are currently (December 2021) couple of free spots for active writers.

 In case you don’t have an account on overleaf.com, to this (e-)book benefit’s consider creating an account using the following [referral link](https://www.overleaf.com?r=e7d83309&rm=d&rs=b).
-This will allow increasing the number of spots for active writers and meanwhile reduces the current fees in the future.
+This will allow increasing the number of free spots for active writers and meanwhile reduces the current fees in the future.

 ### Gumroad.com